Kurento/kurento/source/tutorials/java/tutorial-3-one2many.rst

       }
    }

-The ``viewer`` method is similar, but the other way round: it must be an existing *Master* in the pipeline to connect to, otherwise an error is sent back to the client.
+The ``viewer`` method is similar, but not he *Master* WebRtcEndpoint is connected to each of the viewers WebRtcEndpoints, otherwise an error is sent back to the client.

 .. sourcecode:: java